 2.2.3 Motif gain/loss analysis as a feature for nucleotide impact

 Mutations that change the binding affinity of RBPs may cause RBP regulation alterations via loss-of function effect.
-To quantify the impact of such effects, we used the difference of Position Weight Matrix (PWM) scores of the mutant allele against the reference allele to represent the binding affinity changes of RBPs.
-Our RADAR framework consists two sources of motifs.
-On one side, it has been reported that many of the RBPs’ binding events in vivo can be captured by binding preferences in vitro.
+To quantify the impact of such effects, we used the difference of Position Weight Matrix (PWM) or Position Probability Matrix (PPM) scores of the mutant allele against the reference allele to represent the binding affinity changes of RBPs.
+Our RADAR framework consists of two sources of motifs.
+On one hand, it has been reported that many of the RBPs’ binding events in vivo can be captured by binding preferences in vitro.
 Hence, we incorporated motifs reported by RNA Bind-n-Seq experiments from ENCODE.
-Specifically, out of the 76 Bind-n-Seq experiments, xxx RBPs have matched eCLIP data and we extracted the PWM scores change as a feature in RADAR.
-On the other side, we also used the same scheme on de novo motif discovered directly from the binding peaks for all 112 binding proteins by searching for enriched kmers using the default settings in DREME (details see methods).
+Specifically, out of the 76 Bind-n-Seq experiments, 17 RBPs have matched eCLIP data and we extracted the PPM scores change as a feature in RADAR.
+On the other side, we also used the same scheme on de novo motif discovered directly from the binding peaks for all 112 binding proteins by searching for enriched k-mers using the default settings in DREME (details see methods).

 2.2.4 RNA secondary structures sensitive regions